aspose-pdf/Aspose-PDF-Tutorials/pdf/english/java/attachments-embedded-files/extract-files-pdf-portfolio-aspose-java/_index.md

 embeddedFiles = document.getEmbeddedFiles();
 ```

 **3. Iterate and Extract Each File**

-Loop through each file in the portfolio to extract them individually:
+Loop through the collection, read each file’s stream, and write it to the local file system.

 ```java
 import java.io.File;